japanj/pugs-detection/README.md

 ├── pyproject.toml      <- Project configuration file with package metadata for │                          public_urban_green_spaces_detection and configuration for tools like black │
-├── references          <- Data dictionaries, manuals, and all other explanatory materials.
+├── results             <- Results from model prediction │   ├── clipped_prediction      <-
+│   ├── fn_fp_maps
+│   ├── others
+│   └── whole_area_prediction
 │
 ├── reports             <- Generated analysis (e.g. HTML, PDF, LaTeX, etc.)
-│   └── figures         <- Generated graphics and figures to be used in reporting │       └── loss graph  <- Training and validation loss graph for each experiment │
+│   ├── figures         <- Generated graphics and figures to be used in reporting │   └── notebook html   <- Notebooks in HTML format
+│
 ├── environment.yml     <- The requirements file for reproducing the analysis environment │
 └── pugs_detection      <- Main Python package containing modules and utilities for PUGS detection workflow